gcameron00/songbubble/README.md

 **Planned features**

-- Music catalogue search via Apple Music and Spotify — find songs without typing manually
+- Music catalogue search via Apple Music (in progress) and Spotify — find songs without typing manually
 - Playback integration for users with Apple Music or Spotify accounts

 See [documents/apple-music-integration.md](documents/apple-music-integration.md) for the Apple Music integration design.